Pink Picasso Paint Kits Update | Shark Tank Season 13

 • Result: $400,000 for 15% equity

-• Shark: Lori Greiner and Daniel Lubetzky
+• Sharks: Lori Greiner and Daniel Lubetzky

 Lori Greiner also wants in and thinks that she can help blow it up.
-She and guest Shark Daniel Lubetzky go in together at $500,000 for 20% equity.
+She and guest shark Daniel Lubetzky go in together at $500,000 for 20% equity.

 However, Barbara decides to come back in because she likes their determination.
 She offers a $400,000 loan for 5% equity with 8% interest.